 Amount of unemployment assistance

-If the unemployment benefits without family supplements are higher than the compensatory allowance rate of EUR 889.84 per month (2017), unemployment assistance will amount to 92% of the unemployment benefits received.
-In all other cases, 95% of the unemployment benefits will be paid out as unemployment assistance.
+The unemployment benefits paid out as unemployment assistance will be maximum 95% of the unemployment money received before.
 Any supplementary amounts granted in addition to the unemployment benefits will also be taken into consideration when calculating the amount of the unemployment assistance.

 Educational leave (Bildungskarenz)